By Ashok Prasad, Founder, Niyyam

 Why This Strategy Works

-• Maintains market participation
+- Maintains market participation

-• Preserves liquidity
+- Preserves liquidity

-Option 3: Pause SIP (When Survival Is Priority)
+Option 3: Pause SIP When Survival Is Priority

-In difficult situations, pausing SIP is the right decision.
+If your financial situation is weak, pausing SIP is the right decision.

-When Should You Pause SIP?
+When Should You Pause SIP

-• No income source
+- No income source

-• The emergency fund is less than 3 months
+- Emergency fund less than 3 months

-• High financial pressure
+- High financial pressure

-• Existing liabilities like EMIs
+- Existing liabilities like EMIs

 Important Insight